 So I had to make another batch.

-Take my word for it and let these cool completely and keep them far away from little hands until they have set for a while.
+Take my word for it and let these pumpkin chocolate chip cookies cool completely and keep them far away from little hands until they have set for a while.
 Better yet, after they’ve cooled stick them in the fridge for a day.
-Unlike some cookies, these are even better when they’ve set for a day and refrigerated.
+Unlike some cookie recipes, these particular pumpkin chocolate chip cookies are even better when they’ve set for a day and refrigerated.

 Pumpkin Chocolate Chip Cookies (grain-free & low-carb)